duh-rpc/duh-go/README.md

 	}
 }
 ```

 #### Handling HTTP Errors
 All Server responses MUST ALWAYS return JSON if no other content type is specified.
-It WILL NOT return `text/plain`.
+The server WILL NOT return `text/plain`.
 This includes any and all router based errors like `Method Not Allowed` or `Not Found` if the route requested is not
 found.
 This is because ambiguity exists between a route not found on the service, and a `Not Found` route at the API
 gateway or Load Balancer.

-The server should always respond with a standard **Reply** structure which differentiates it's responses from any
+The server should always respond with a standard **Reply** structure which differentiates its responses from any
 infrastructure that lies between the service and the client.

 The Client SHOULD handle responses that do not include the **Reply** structure and differentiate those responses to